kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 How do we effectively prevent user errors during data transformation _at compile time_?

 So far, the only error handling is in the `new()` function, where we check whether the dimensions of the axis labels match that of the underlying data.
 This actually handles a ton of common errors, like selecting or removing a column that doesn't exist.
-But while it does panic in the right situations, the error is not that useful in figuring out what the actual mistake was:
+But while it does panic in the right situations, the errors are not that useful in figuring out what the actual mistake was:

 ```
 IndexShapeMismatch(expected: String , actual: String) {
     display("index shape mismatch.
 Expected length: {}, Actual length: {}",  expected, actual)
 }

+ColumnShapeMismatch(expected: String , actual: String) {
+    display("column shape mismatch.
+Expected length: {}, Actual length: {}",  expected, actual)
+}

 ```

-Furthermore, the error is only caught at runtime.
+Furthermore, the errors are only caught at runtime.

 One thing I've been thinking about is compile-time dimension checking with the `typenum` and `genericarray` crates, which provide compile-time numeric operations and array dimensions, respectively.